kylebuttner/CV/README.md

 [LinkedIn](https://uk.linkedin.com/in/kylebuttner) | [Twitter](https://twitter.com/kylebuttner) | [Codewars](http://www.codewars.com/users/kylebuttner)

 ## About me
-I'm an American developer based in London at the moment with a passion for writing clean, well-tested, object-oriented code.
+I'm an American developer based in Europe with a passion for writing clean, well-tested, object-oriented code.
 For the past two years, I've been working and building things for startups in San Francisco and Washington, DC, and at the beginning of the year I moved to London to formalize my otherwise self-taught coding education at Makers Academy.

-At Makers, beyond building on my previous knowledge of core programming languages and frameworks, I also picked up some amazing software craftsmanship skills and am well-versed in TDD, BDD, OOP, XP, pair-programming, etc. I'm excited now to transfer these skills to a new team and build some great products with some great people.
+Now I work as a software developer at Techstars in Berlin.

 ## Skills
 ### Software craftsmanship